scrapy/scrapy/docs/faq.rst

 Those messages (logged with ``DEBUG`` level) don't necessarily mean there is a problem, so you may not need to fix them.

-Those message are thrown by the Offsite Spider Middleware, which is a spider middleware (enabled by default) whose purpose is to filter out requests to domains outside the ones covered by the spider.
+Those messages are thrown by the Offsite Spider Middleware, which is a spider middleware (enabled by default) whose purpose is to filter out requests to domains outside the ones covered by the spider.